Phalcode/gamevault-backend-example-plugin/README.md

-# Example Plugin for GameVault Backend
+# Example Plugins for GameVault Backend

 This repository provides a simple example of a plugin to guide you in creating GameVault plugins.